 Skye Smith completed her Honours psychology degree with a minor in Women and Gender Studies at Mount Royal University in April 2025.
 Skye completed her honours thesis under the supervision of Joanne Park, and investigated maternal executive functioning as a moderator for the relationship between stress and child mental health.
 She is also interested in identifying factors of parental intervention that can influence parent-child interactions and child mental health.
 Skye would like to pursue a masters degree and PhD in clinical or counselling psychology with an emphasis on finding ways to support children with specialized needs so no child gets left behind.
 Skye continues research as an assistant in the PaRK Lab, as a way of continuing to work within an area that is dedicated to supporting child mental health.

-Alessia Eremita is a third-year Bachelor of Arts in Psychology student at Mount Royal University.
+Alessia Eremita is a fourth-year Bachelor of Arts in Psychology student at Mount Royal University.
 She has a strong interest in both forensic and developmental psychology, particularly in how these fields intersect.
 Alessia is especially curious about the factors in childhood that may contribute to criminal behavior later in life.
-After completing her undergraduate degree, she plans to pursue a master’s and PhD in forensic psychology, with a specific focus on youth.
+She is currently completing her honours thesis under the supervision of Dr. Park, investigating how mothers' adverse childhood experiences (ACEs) may be associated with child aggression through parenting practices, and whether this pathway is moderated by parent neuroticism and child temperament.
+After completing her undergraduate degree, she plans to pursue a master's and PhD in forensic psychology, with a specific focus on youth.

 Ava Hampshire is in her final year at MRU completing her BA with a major in psychology.
 Ava is passionate about improving child mental health outcomes, with a special interest in how physical literacy translates to mental health.
 Ava is interested in pursuing a Masters of Social Work with hopes of creating meaningful connections with individuals across communities and facilitating access to mental health services.